 |K-Stew and R-Pat of the award-wining film, Twilight, at the MTV Movie Awards|

 It's debatable whether or not the overall idea of an award show for film every year is necessary or right.
 There are numerous reasons for not having any shows.
 For starters, art contains a certain level of subjectivity and it becomes even more challenging when you are not only pointing out what is good, but attempting to quantify what is best.
 Secondly, award shows can remove the highest ideals of art and replace them with trying to win an award.
 For the viewer, it can be a distraction from true appreciation of these movies which is replaced with awards fever.
 Movie awards fever is an avoidance of movie art.
 It is probably the most superficial, pointless and irrelevant way to "enage" a movie.
 Rather than engaging the movie itself and all the ideas in it, we are caught up in some pointless sideshow outside of the movie that has nothing to do with the movie itself.
 These are supposed to be some of the most thoughtful and meaningful movies of the year and all we can say about them is "Will it win?"
 Art is turned into a sporting event.
 For millenia, great art was created without yearly televised shows to recognize it and no groups to award it.
 Great films would continue to be made, with or without award shows, which brings the final problem of award shows.
 They don't so much add to the reputations of great films which would be remembered anyway so much as they enshrine mediocrity that would have otherwise been rightly forgotten.
 It is like the back of a child's American history book where there are a few pages of all the presidents.
 Good or bad, if you were ever a president, you are enshrined as an equal within those pages.
-It also circumvents the more organic process of time, criticism and popular opinion.
+It circumvents the more organic process of time, criticism and popular opinion.
 This is the cultural filter.